-Our school's overarching aims and objectives for pupils is 'Inspiring Learning for Life'.
-At Firle this is embedded within our Christian distinctiveness through John 10:10 'I have come that they may have life, and have it to the full'.
-Both schools share a growth mind-set to lifelong learning.
+Our school's overarching aims and objectives for pupils is to inspire learning for life ('Life in all its fullness' - John 10:10 at Firle CEP).
 Our RSHE policy is written with this in mind, and aims to give children the tools they need in their life's journey; to support and prepare them for what they might encounter along the way.
 It is underpinned by a clear set of embedded values and principles that complement the school ethos and permeate through the teaching practice, resources and classroom management of RSHE lessons.